 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)

-By scaling LwE, we are testing an idea that develops the capacity of displaced communities to become self-reliant.
+By scaling LwE, we're testing an idea that develops the capacity of displaced communities to become self-reliant.
 The 70 million displaced are caught in a short-term, disempowering cycle of emergency aid.
 Once emergency funding dries up, services cease and refugees are moved to “self-reliance” w/out having received capacity development.
-If scaling is successful, this lightweight, culturally adaptable curriculum can easily be implemented in any refugee setting and create impact after 4 months.
+If scaling is successful, this lightweight, culturally adaptable curriculum can easily be implemented in any refugee setting and create an impact after 4 months.

 How has the idea evolved or responded to your user research during the Beneficiary Feedback Phase and any further insights provided if you participated in the Expert Feedback Phase?
 (1000 characters)